AIJoris/neurodriver/README.md

 - Use PCA to reduce feature space (might help because sensors have a lot of overlap so this might reduce the amount of noice present in the features.
 As we are using a relatively small neural network, a smaller feature space could improve results)

+### NEAT Phase 2:
+- Use simple bot to generate initial steer, acc and brake commands
+- One individual in the population is one (initially simple) network with as input all sensors, the opponent sensors and the steer, acc and brake.
+Output is the finetuned steer, acc and brake.
+- The fitness function will be distance raced, cars overtaken, how much damage incurred and how long it's been off track.
+- Every 20 seconds of the race another individual will be tested and its fitness summed up.
+- Before every individual switch, the car must be put in the middle of the track if it's been left off track.
+-